riot-act/trustev/README.md

 | 2                   | Linkedin |
 | 3                   | Trustev  |

-See the [trustev API documentation](http://developers.trustev.com/#addprofile) for up to date codes.
+See the [trustev API documentation](http://developers.trustev.com/#addprofile) for up to types.

 #### Update Social